More Fun

 A Creatively Driven Community

-The High Point Arts Council doesn’t hold back when it comes to entertaining events.
-Take in a concert in nature or enjoy crafts, food and entertainment at the Day in the Park.
-In Greensboro, the juried Craftsmen’s Classic Art & Craft Festival was founded over a half a century ago, presenting the works of some of the county’s finest artisans.
-And there are few places with more cultural heritage trails than Fayetteville – with more than 750 miles of themed driving trails and a 32-member art cooperative that produce paintings, pottery, wood and glass art and more.
+In Greensboro, the Craftsmen’s Classic Art & Craft Festival was founded over a half a century ago, presenting the works of some of the county’s finest artisans and a panel of judges.
+And there are few places with more cultural heritage trails than Fayetteville – with more than 750 miles of trails and a 32-member art cooperative that produces paintings, pottery, wood and glass art and more.